denyshubh/cert-sync/README.md

   - If you're running on Amazon EKS, it's recommended to use [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to grant AWS permissions to your controller.
   - Ensure that your IAM role has the necessary permissions specified in the prerequisites.
+  - When using the assume role feature, ensure the controller's role or service account has the `sts:AssumeRole` permission.

+- **Cross-Account Role Assumption:**

+  - For cross-account access, configure appropriate trust relationships between accounts.
+  - The controller's service account must have permission to assume roles in other accounts.

 - **Environment Variables:**